mjhm/cukelib/README.md

-#  Cucumber Service Library -- A Starter Kit for API Testing in Cucumber
+#  Cucumber Service Library -- A Starter Kit for API Testing

-This is toolbox of Cucumber "services" and "steps" for testing API's from Cucumber.
-The intent is to get you started testing your API's **right now**.
+I want to help you test your API's **right now** without having to think too much about launching services and writing steps.
+So what you're looking at is a toolbox of services and steps for testing API's using Cucumber.
 Features include:

 1. Starting multiple servers with automatic stopping and clean up
 2. HTTP server request and response steps